 Last week I came across this Facebook update that a friend had liked:

 Today I read a story about an anthropologist who proposed a game to the kids in an African tribe.
 He put a basket full of fruit near a tree and told the kids that who ever got there first won the sweet fruits.
 When he told them to run, they all took each others hands and ran together – and then sat together enjoying their treats.
 When he asked them why they had run like that as one could have had all the fruits for himself they said, “Ubuntu.”
 And asked him how any one can be happy if all the other ones are sad?

 UBUNTU in the Xhosa culture means: “I am because we are.”

 What happens to us as we grow older in this land of opportunity?
 What kind of calloused exterior grows over our hearts?
-At what point do the blinders grow out of our temples to keep us focused exclusively on that which we desire – allowing us to accept the gulf between rich and poor?
+At what point do the blinders grow out of our temples to keep us focused exclusively on that which we desire, individually–providing us with justification for the gulf between rich and poor?
 Between sharing and coveting?
 Between caring and indifference?